melfitz12/Data-Portfolio/README.md

   [Fitzgerald - Managerial Report on Vehicle Fuel Consumption FINAL.docx](https://github.com/user-attachments/files/17878330/Fitzgerald.-.Managerial.Report.on.Vehicle.Fuel.Consumption.FINAL.docx)

-* Exploratory Data Analysis of vehicle data from the U.S. Environmental Protection Agency including descriptive statistics and visualizations.
+* Exploratory Data Analysis (EDA) of vehicle data from the U.S. Environmental Protection Agency including descriptive statistics and visualizations.

   [Fitzgerald - EPA Data Analysis.xlsx](https://github.com/user-attachments/files/17878420/Fitzgerald.-.EPA.Data.Analysis.xlsx)

 ## Python
+* Data analysis using Python to predict obesity rates using data from the Centers for Disease Control and Prevention.
+This involved loading the data, cleaning and preprocessing it, performing EDA, analyzing correlations, and performing a multilinear regression analysis to create a model for prediction.

 ## Tableau